No. 2/2024

 The appeal filed by Verizon's European works council against the US telecommunications group was continued at the Labour Court in Dublin over several days of hearings at the end of May and beginning of June 2024 (on the right in the photo is the EWC chairman, on the left the managing director of the EWC Academy).
 The proceedings began in October 2023.
 The Court is based in the same building as the first instance, the Workplace Relations Commission (WRC).
 The WRC had only partially granted the claim in April 2023 (see report in EWC News 2/2023).
 This is the first legal dispute ever to be initiated under Irish EWC law.
 The underlying issues are of fundamental importance and could be referred to the European Court of Justice.
 The decision of the Austrian Supreme Court from August 2023 also played a role in the hearings (see report in EWC News 4/2023).
 The EWC is being advised by the EWC Academy.

-EWC training for British IT service providers under Irish law
+EWC training for British IT service provider under Irish law

 From 18 to 24 June 2024, the EWC Academy carried out video training for Colt's European works council, split into three separate modules.
 Colt is based in London and operates fibre optic networks and data centres in Europe with over 5,000 employees.
 Following the acquisition of the European business of the US group Lumen Technologies, new delegates were elected to the EWC who had no previous experience of EWC work.
 The EWC agreement was revised in May 2019 and Irish law has applied since then (see report in EWC News 2/2019).